QuantLet/XFG3/XFGkernelcom/README.md

 Datafile : ibm.dat

-Example : Kernel densit estimation of reliyed volatility and of correspondingly standardiyed returns for IBM.
+Example : 'Kernel densit estimation of reliyed volatility and of correspondingly standardiyed returns for IBM.'
 ```

 ![Picture1](kernel.png)